p9436/syto/README.md

 # Syto

-Simple gem to filter data for ruby on rails models
+Simple and lightweight library to filter data for Ruby on Rails models

 ## Installation